Search for projects by name or address

 Currently the system permits invalid state roots.
 More details in project overview.

-Proof construction and state derivation rely fully on data that is NOT published onchain.
+Proof construction and state derivation rely fully on data that is ultimately NOT published on Ethereum.

 There is no window for users to exit in case of an unwanted regular upgrade since contracts are instantly upgradable.